 Dion: Don’t panic.
 Having to go through Clearing may seem like a daunting experience, but remaining calm when making a potentially life-changing decision is paramount.

 Sophie P: If you’re thinking of going through Clearing, I’d say just take a look at what’s on offer.
-You may find something which is better for you personally, and if you don’t then you’ve not lost anything.
+You may find something that is better for you personally, and if you don’t, you’ve not lost anything.

 Sophie S: Don’t put off going through Clearing if your grades aren’t perfect.
 The University looks at the individual student and their potential, not just your grades.
 Be yourself on the phone and make sure you have some key notes ready to answer the questions, but don’t over stress yourself.